medreres/calculatorMVC/README.md

 To add a new operation, define it via Operation class and invoke addOperation() on controller.
-Validity of operation being added resets fully on developer's shoulders
+Validity of operation being added is on developer's shoulders

 Example